 This lets you quickly resolve issues before they impact your users or customers.

 Reduce outages by detecting problems before they impact customers and users.
-Detecting issues early on, you can take action before they become a problem — like getting a server back online quickly after an outage.
+By detecting issues early on, you can take action before they become a problem, such as quickly restoring a server after an outage.

 Real-time diagnostics help you quickly identify problems as they occur.